lookdeep/ai-norms-2024/index.md

 }
 ```
 # Change Log
+ * 2024-12-30
+    - update dataset description to include `division_name`
+    - add "interactive demo" link to resources and banner
+ * 2024-12-17
- * 2024-12-17 : initialize project page and link to pre-print
+    - initialize project page and link to pre-print
+ * 2024-12-18
- * 2024-12-18 : update project page with dataset
+    - update project page with dataset